Prince Harry Hanging With Obama And Biden At Invictus Games Will Warm Your Heart

 This year, more than 500 athletes from 17 nations will participate in 12 adaptive sports, including basketball, rugby and indoor rowing.

-And, judging from the photos, the prince of Wales definitely enjoyed having the former U.S. leaders with him.
+And, judging from the photos, the prince definitely enjoyed having the former U.S. leaders with him.

 Here he was, dropping some jokes at the basketball game.
 Maybe reminding Obama of their viral Twitter feud before the games last year.